xtry/Coinbase-market-feed-application/README.md

 </p>

 # Docs
-Generated basic htlm docs with `pdoc` using docsstrings and placed under the `docs` folder.
+Generated basic htlm docs with `pdoc` using docsstrings and placed under the `docs` folder (not including private methods because `pdoc` doesn't consider it as best practice).